josephs1/UGV-Robot/README.md

 ## ros_noetic_catkin_ws
 This folder is a workspace for setting up and building a ROS 1 Noetic environment using Catkin.
 It currently has our robot arm's URDF package, the ROS MoveIt package for simulating our arm in Gazebo and ROS, and the "gazebo_ros_link_attacher" package for attaching blocks to our arm in Gazebo to show our arm "picking up" an object.

-## ros2_humble_colcon_ws
+## Tests
-This folder is a workspace for setting up and building a ROS 2 Humble environment using Colcon.
-The goal is to get MoveIt2 working and simulate our arm just like we did in the ROS 1 Noetic environment, but for now it only has a ROS-python publisher and subscriber for setting up nodes.
+The "Tests" folder contains code for testing purposes, such as scripts programming the Arduino, scripts for the laptop client, and scripts for the Jetson Orin Nano.
+The goal is to understand basic functionality of using new libraries, suchas WebSocket, Pygame joystick controllers, Serial connections and commands, etc.